Günter Dreyer

 Günter Dreyer (5 October 1943 – 12 March 2019) was an Egyptologist at the German Archaeological Institute.
 In southern Egypt, Dreyer discovered records of linen and oil deliveries which have been carbon-dated to between 3300 BCE and 3200 BCE, predating the Dynastic Period.

+Academic career and findings

 He originally worked as a chemical laboratory assistant.

 He studied Egyptology, Assyriology, and ancient Near Eastern Archeology at the University of Hamburg (1969-1971) and Free University of Berlin (1971-1978).

 During his studies, he took part in excavations in Kamid al lawz in Lebanon, the Mortuary Temple of Seti I in Qurna, and on Elephantine.

-In 1978 he received his doctorate with a thesis on temple dedications from the early period and the Old Kingdom(Der Tempel der Satet 1.
+In 1978 he received his doctorate with a thesis on temple dedications from the early period and the Old Kingdom (Der Tempel der Satet 1.
 Die Funde der Frühzeit und des Alten Reiches).